storypku/cuda-support-for-bazel/README.md

 As to CPU architectures, ONLY `x86_64` and `aarch64` support are reserved for the editor's own need.
 If you need support for a different cpu arch, please refer to [Tensorflow](https://github.com/tensorflow/tensorflow.git).

-The editor adjusted default CUDA compute capability settings.
+The editor also adjusted default CUDA compute capability settings.
 Only newer NVidia GPU Cards with SM values = ["6.0", "6.1", "7.0", "7.2", "7.5", ...] are supported, and requires CUDA Toolkit with version >= 9.0.

 ## Status

+**It works!**

 As of Fri May 29 08:12:47 CST 2020, this project is still a Work-In-Progress, with a few bugs to be fixed.
 - TensorRT support was not tailored yet
 - NCCL support was not tailored yet.